vaishali-raj/vaishali-raj.github.io/README.md

 ###### Achievements
 - Automation of custom and standard reports creation using Python

-#### Professional Marker
-##### Pearson Group, Nunawading, Australia
-MAY 2016 – JUL 2016
-###### Responsibilities
-- Marked student responses reliably according to the national rubric for NAPLAN and UK exam papers Performed the data entry of allocated exam paper results
-###### Achievements
-- Delivered a high accuracy marking results with consistently positive feedback of Supervisor

 #### Business Analyst (Intern)
 ##### Monash University, Caulfield, Australia
 AUG 2016 – DEC 2016